 Explanation:

-The above program will read words from the "jtp_sample.txt" file, count the number of words in the file, and increment the wordcount variable.
-After that, this program displays the total word count on the console.
-After that, the input file stream is closed.
+The provided code snippet reads words from the file named "jtp_sample.txt", calculates the total number of words in the file, and then increments the wordcount variable accordingly.
+Following this, the program showcases the final word count on the console screen.
+Finally, the input file stream is properly closed.

 Output redirection: